 This issue of labeling is very similar to discussions of descriptions regarding race.
-All educated people know that race is a social construct, but only the most foolish of us believe it follows from that fact that racism is non existent.
+All educated people know that race is a social construct, but only the most foolish of us believe it follows from that fact that racism is non-existent.
 Social constructs matter in the here and now.
 To assert that society would be better off if we ditched disability labels is analogous to making declarations that we should all be ‘color blind’.
-It is naive and hurtful.
+It’s naive and hurtful.
 It is an absurd view embraced only by the most insulated and privileged or the most vicious and demeaning.
 It rejects the distinct experiences associated with certain ways of experiencing this world.

 Other is not bad.
 Other can be beautiful.

 I couldn’t have taken the same position towards my PMDD as I do auditory processing disorder.
 Believe me, I tried.
 I tried to accept that I had different moods than many other people for two weeks out of every month.
 I accepted I was different.
 But if you accept something that is going to kill you, you may not be stigmatized but you still end up dead.
 If you have tumor and prefer to think of yourself as ‘experiencing cancer cells’, and reject being labeled a ‘cancer patient’ you probably still die if you opt out of treatment.